What Is THCA: Is THCA Different From THC?

 THCA vs. Delta 8

 Delta 8 tetrahydrocannabinol (delta 8 THC) is a naturally occurring minor cannabinoid.
 In the last few years, hemp-derived delta 8 products have quickly become some of the best-selling cannabis products nationwide.
 Delta 8 THC is popular for its milder intoxicating effects; many adults agree that these effects feel less overpowering than delta 9 THC.
-You can find delta 8 THC alongside THCA in a number of THCA edibles and gummies.
+You can find delta 8 THC alongside THCA in several THCA edibles and gummies.

 THCA vs. THCV